stephenmcd/mezzanine/README.rst

 Please note the following guidelines for contributing:

-* Before doing anything, discuss it on the `mezzanine-users`_ mailing list first.
+* If you're fairly confident you've identified a bug or have already written a patch, feel free to open an issue or pull request.
+Otherwise, please discuss on the `mezzanine-users`_ mailing list first.
 * Contributed code must be written in the existing style.
 For Python (and to a decent extent, JavaScript as well), this is as simple as following the `Django coding style`_ and (most importantly)